Oftentimes, dancing is about pushing the body. How many turns can I do? How long can I balance? How high can I kick?

 It starts with action, then imitation, then repetition.
 A conversation.
 The exchange of movement creates a common language.

 “As I develop that language, we begin to look at their history as immigrants in this country,” Gosti says.

 Along the way, she interviewed them about their experience coming to America.
 The project was designed to create alternative narratives for immigrants.
 “Narratives that are not exoticizing, shaming, stereotyping or labeling.
 How do we make space for identities of the individual?”

 Gosti can relate to new immigrants.
 Born to an American mother and an Italian father, she grew up in Italy and spent her summers in Seattle.

 “When I was living in Italy, everybody always thought that I was American, but I had no idea what it meant to be an American,” she says.
 “I needed to figure out what this American side of me is.”

 She took choreography courses as a teenager in Europe and won admittance to several conservatories.
-But after talking with an advisor, she chose to apply to the UW School of Dance.
+But after talking with an adviser, she chose to apply to the UW School of Dance.